 Now cover the vessel with lid.
 After one boil let the ‘Saag’ cook on low heat for 2 hours.
 Keep looking for the water to evaporate completely.
 Lentils and leaves should be completely soft.
 Let it cool on room temperature for 30 minutes.
-To achieve a mash texture, we will need to blend the leaves and lentils with a hand blender or even a chopper.
+To achieve a mashed texture, we will need to blend the leaves and lentils with a hand blender or even a chopper.

 Soak ‘Bajra’ overnight to cook the next day.
 Take a heavy bottom vessel and put one-cup ‘bajra’ and half cup ‘moth daal’ and 1 full spoon salt.
 Now add 7.5 cups of water.
 Bring to boil and now lower the heat and let it cook for 1 hour.
-Every 15 minutes, stir this mixture for it to reach a mash texture.
-Check if the grain is now soft, or else add another cup if water.
+Every 15 minutes, stir this mixture for it to reach a mashed texture.
+Check if the grain is now soft, or else add another cup of water.